sahilseth/funr/README.md

 ## Highlights:
 - Fetch all named parameters of the function and supply shell arguments after converting to the correct type
 - load help files, providing easy access to R man pages.
-- Automatically load any packages and use any exported functions
+- Automatically load any package and use any of its exported functions

 ## Installation:

-> automatically placed in your bin, and updated when packages gets updated
+> automatically placed in your bin, and updated when the package gets updated

 ```
 ## a stable version